By Paul d'Anjou, Twitch growth expert

 twitch.tv/yourname

-Anti-pattern: "Passionate gamer, don't forget to follow!"
-Generic, no hook, no CTA.
+To avoid: "Passionate gamer, don't forget to follow!"
+Generic, no opening, no call-to-action.

 Direct Twitch link vs Linktree

 Put your direct Twitch link in your bio, not a Linktree.
-Linktree adds an intermediate page where you lose 30 to 50% of clicks.
+Linktree adds an intermediate page where you lose clicks to the extra friction.
 The more friction between TikTok and your stream, the lower your conversion.

-The exception: if you have 4+ critical platforms (YouTube long-form, Twitter, Discord, Twitch), Linktree becomes inevitable.
-But under 5k Twitch followers, pick: direct Twitch or nothing.
+The exception: if you have multiple critical platforms (long-form YouTube, Twitter, Discord, Twitch), Linktree becomes inevitable.
+Otherwise, in early growth, pick: direct Twitch or nothing.

 When you go live, switch your TikTok status to live (option in your TikTok creator settings) or post a TikTok story when stream starts.
 Why?
-Because TikTok has a native cross-platform notification when you change your live status.
+Because TikTok sends a cross-platform notification when you change your status to live.
 Your TikTok followers get a push: "X is live now."

-It's free, it works, and 80% of streamers don't do it.
+It's free.
+It works.
+Many streamers don't do it.

 On every TikTok clip, pin a comment that announces your next stream: